 Concentration of credit risk is the risk of loss attributed to the magnitude of a pool or account's investment in a single corporate issuer.
-The BTI investment policy prohibits the WV Short Term Bond Pool from investing more than 5% of their assets in any one corporate name or one corporate issue.
+The BTI investment policy prohibits the WV Money Market Pool, the WV Government Money market Pool and the WV Short Term Bond Pool from investing more than 5% of their assets in any one corporate name or one corporate issue.